Shinfield Studios

-Shinfield Studios is a film and television studio located in Shinfield, Berkshire, England.
+Shinfield Studios, branded as Shadowbox Studios Shinfield, is a film and television studio located in Shinfield, Berkshire, England.
 Located approximately 35 mi from Central London, the studio is owned by Shadowbox Studios and finished construction in spring 2024.
 It is part of the newly emerging British film studios that have worked with major Hollywood studios, including Netflix, Lucasfilm and Sony.

 Geography

-Shinfield Studios is located on the rapidly expanding University of Reading owned site, Thames Valley Science Park, near the village of Shinfield.
+Shinfield Studios is located on the rapidly expanding University of Reading owned site, Thames Valley Science Park (TVSP), near the village of Shinfield.
 This area is a growing hub, currently hosting of the British Museum, with a Natural History Museum laboratory and storehouse under construction.
 The studio complex is easily accessible as it is located just off the M4 motorway.
 Therefore, the journey time from Heathrow Airport is 30 minutes by car or an hour by train.
-The studios are also served by the Reading Buses Leopard 3 bus which stops at the Thames Valley Science Park (TVSP).
+The studios are also served by the Reading Buses Leopard 3 bus which stops at the TVSP.